yt-project/yt/doc/source/analyzing/parallel_computation.rst

 subtle art in estimating the amount of memory needed for halo finding, but a rule of thumb is that the HOP halo finder is the most memory intensive (:func:`HaloFinder`), and Friends of Friends (:func:`FOFHaloFinder`) being the most memory-conservative.
-For more information, see :ref:`halo_finding`.
+For more information, see :ref:`halo_analysis`.

 **Volume Rendering**